Also known as: benign breast lumps

 Are breast cysts linked to breast cancer?

-- ● Breast cysts and other benign lumps are usually oval or round, firm or rubbery with smooth edges, and easily moved under the fingers.
+Breast cysts usually feel quite different from cancer.
+Benign lumps are usually oval or round, firm or rubbery with smooth edges and are easily moved around under the fingers.

-- As 90% of malignant tumours are painless, a painful or tender lump in the breast is very likely to be a breast cyst or other benign mass.
+As 90% of malignant tumours are painless, a tender lump is very likely to be a breast cyst or other benign mass.